 - Use an airtight container.
 While you may be tempted to use any type of container, I highly suggest going with a sealed glass jar.
 Glass canning jars really are best.

 - Clean the container well.
 Be sure to thoroughly wash the container you plan to use for storage.
-I'd suggest going as far as washing the glass jar with dish soap, then emerging it in a boiling water bath for a few minutes before adding your tasty blackberry syrup.
+I'd suggest going as far as washing the glass jar with dish soap, and then immersing it in a boiling water bath for a few minutes before adding your tasty blackberry syrup.

 - Freeze the simple syrup.
 A great way to prolong the life of the simple syrup is to freeze it in either a single container or in an ice cube tray.
 Use the ice cubes to chill and flavor your favorite drinks.